 The pipeline takes as input cdna transcripts sequences in FASTA format which are blasted against a set of genomes also provided in FASTA format.
 Homologous regions on the target genomes are used as anchor points and the surrounding regions are then extracted and re-aligned with the original query.
 If the aligner can align these sequences and the alignment covers a required minimal region of the original query, the sequences are used to build a multiple sequence alignment that is then used to obtain the similarity between each homologous sequence and the original query.

 As in previous experiments the pipeline was run 10 times using the same dataset with and without Docker.
-We used as the input query a set of 100 RNA-Seq transcript sequences in FASTA format from Gallus gallus species.
+We used as the input query a set of 100 RNA-Seq transcript sequences in FASTA format from the Gallus gallus species.
 The input sequences were mapped and aligned towards a set of genomes consisting of Anas platyrhynchos, Anolis carolinensis, Chrysemys picta bellii, Ficedula albicollis, Gallus gallus, Meleagris gallopavo, Melobsittacus undulatus, Pelodiscus sinensis, Taeniopygia guttata, from Ensembl version 73.
 The following versions of the tools were used both in the native and Docker environment: T-Coffee 10.00.r1613 (Notredame et al., 2000), NCBI BLAST 2.2.29+ (Altschul et al., 1990), Exonerate 2.2.0 (Slater, Birney, 2005).
 Each run executed 98 jobs and the maximum number of tasks that could be executed in parallel was set to 10.

-The median pipeline execution time in the native environment was 58.5 minutes, while the median execution time when running it with Docker was 97.1 minutes.
-In this experiment running with Docker introduced a significative slowdown of the pipeline execution time, around 66% (see table 1).
+The mean pipeline execution time in the native environment was 58.5 minutes, while the mean execution time when running it with Docker was 96.5 minutes.
+In this experiment running with Docker introduced a significant slowdown of the pipeline execution time, around 65% (see table 1).

 This result can be explained by the fact that the pipeline executed many short-lived tasks: the mean task execution time was 35.8 seconds, and the median execution time was 5.5 seconds (see fig. 3).
-Thus the overhead added by Docker to bootstrap the container environment and mount the host file system became significative when compared to the short task duration.
+Thus the overhead added by Docker to bootstrap the container environment and mount the host file system became significant when compared to the short task duration.

 Results